You are using an outdated browser. Please upgrade your browser to improve your experience

-Dragonfly publishes in partnership with Aon, the Terrorism & Political Violence Risk Map 2021 - published today (London).
-Dragonfly Eye Limited ('Dragonfly') provides the data and expert analysis and assessments for the Terrorism and Political Violence Risk Map 2021.
-This is the fourteenth year Dragonfly (formerly Risk Advisory's Intelligence & Analysis practice) has partnered with Aon.
-Original source data is available for visualisations.
+Today (3 August 2021, London), Dragonfly publishes the Terrorism & Political Violence Risk Map 2021 in partnership with Aon.
+Dragonfly Eye Limited (‘Dragonfly’) provides the data and expert analysis and assessments for the Terrorism and Political Violence Risk Map 2021.
+This is the fourteenth year Dragonfly (formerly Risk Advisory’s Intelligence & Analysis practice) has partnered with Aon.
+Original source data is available for visualisation.

 |Terrorism & Political Violence Risk Map 2021